hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ### Within a filter pattern

-An Input Group can be used in filter pattern as a means to reduce or limit the visible items in a dataset through the selection of specific parameters and values present in the dataset.
+An Input Group can be used in a filter pattern as a means to reduce or limit the visible items in a dataset through the selection of specific parameters and values present in the dataset.
 Multiple Input Groups may be used within a filter pattern depending on the complexity of the dataset.

 ![Filter pattern example](/assets/components/form/input-group/input-group-example-filter-pattern-01.png)